Close Button

 Medication

-If you have an inguinal hernia, over the counter and prescription medications that reduce pain can relieve your discomfort and improve symptoms.
+Over the counter and prescription medications that reduce pain can relieve your discomfort and improve symptoms.
 Ask your healthcare provider which medicine is right for you.
 Ask how much to take and how often to take it.

 Laparoscopic hernia repair